SciML/Catalyst.jl/docs/src/intro_to_catalyst/catalyst_for_new_julia_users.md

 Here, the plot shows the time evolution of the concentration of the species *X* from its initial condition.

-For more information about the numerical simulation package, please see the [DifferentialEquation documentation](https://docs.sciml.ai/DiffEqDocs/stable/).
+For more information about the numerical simulation package, please see the [DifferentialEquations documentation](https://docs.sciml.ai/DiffEqDocs/stable/).
 For more information about the plotting package, please see the [Plots documentation](https://docs.juliaplots.org/stable/).

 ## Additional modelling example
 To make this introduction more comprehensive, we here provide another example, using a more complicated model.
 In addition, instead of simulating our model as concentrations evolve over time, we will simulate the individual reaction events through the [Gillespie algorithm](https://en.wikipedia.org/wiki/Gillespie_algorithm).
 This is a way to add *noise* to our model.